yessinek97/yessinek97/docs/config.md

 - print_evals:
   - print model convergence.
 - processing
+  - validation_strategy:
+    - If True use the available validation strategy splitter to generate the `split_column` if it's False use the provided `split_column` in the train data.
   - isunlabelled:
     - Placeholder for unlabelled dataset in the future.
   - fill_nan_method: